 Access the best of photojournalism from Britain and the world to trace events in the 1930s, 1940s, and 1950s.

-The Picture Post Historical Archive comprises the complete archive of the Picture Post from its first issue in 1938 to its last in 1957 - all digitized from originals in full colour.
+The Picture Post Historical Archive comprises the complete archive of the Picture Post from its first issue in 1938 to its last in 1957 - all digitized from originals in full color.

 Picture Post's innovative use of photojournalism captured the imagination of the British people.
 In the era before television, it became the window on the world for ordinary people, bringing the major social and political issues of the day into popular consciousness.